theresalca/Module-2-draft/docs/week1-exploratory.md

 + Calculate $$\mu_s$$ from your single measurement of $$\theta_c$$ (using the relationship you derived in the [background reading](#background-reading)).

-*Friendly reminder: don't forget to convert the value of the angle from degrees to radians in your Google Sheet calculation.*
+*Friendly reminder: convert the angle from degrees to radians in your Google Sheet calculation.*

 + Learn how to propagate uncertainties from this video of [Prof. Gerbode explaining how to propagate uncertainty in $$\theta_c$$ to uncertainty in $$\mu_s$$](uncertainty-introduction#propagation-of-uncertainties) (10 minutes) and answer the mini-question about uncertainty propagation on that page.